-Consider adopting native advertising to advertise your business?
+Are you considering adopting native advertising to advertise your business?
 You’re not alone.
-According to a new report, native advertising is going to be one of the most important marketing trends in 2022.
+According to a new report, native advertising will be one of the most important marketing trends in 2023.

-Native advertising is becoming more popular with affiliate marketers who want to promote their content, advertise products and services, increase sales, or buy traffic to their website.
+Native advertising is becoming more popular with affiliate marketers who want to promote their content, advertise products and services, increase sales, or buy website traffic.

 Content marketers are increasingly advertising their material through native ad networks to get more people to read it, sign up for their newsletters, and even make money.